26 Short Career Programs That Lead to High-Paying Jobs

 That's the real value of short vocational schooling.
 It's all about getting new opportunities and a positive return on investment (ROI) with the least amount of schooling needed.
 In this case, ROI refers to the extra amount you can earn in your lifetime as a graduate, after subtracting the cost of schooling and the amount that a typical non-graduate would earn.

-The ROI of graduating from a vocational college or trade school is often very good since you learn marketable skills and technical abilities that employers need.
+Whether looking for easy trades that pay well, a rewarding healthcare career, or arts and design options, the ROI of graduating from a vocational college or trade school is often very good since you learn marketable skills and technical abilities that employers need.
 Plus, your time is valuable.
 So why spend extra time training when there are great careers with little schooling you can get into sooner?

 * Unless otherwise noted, salary information is based on May 2021 data from the Occupational Employment and Wage Statistics (OEWS) program.